 Similar to oil cloth, chalk cloth is heavy yet pliable and waterproof.
 You can write on it with regular or liquid chalk, then wipe it clean with a damp cloth or baby wipe.
 For best results with your writing, most companies suggest prepping the chalk cloth first.
 To do this, rub a piece of chalk side to side across the entire surface to be written on.
 Wipe it clean.
 Then, rub the chalk up and down across the entire surface and wipe it clean again.
 Now you’re good to go.
 We wrote the name of each party guest on the bottom of their backpack, using liquid chalk.

-Our original fabrics were from the Sew4Home stash, but when it comes to fun prints for kids, the options are endless!
-We pulled together some new cotton and knit combinations from the selection at Fabric.com.
+Our original fabrics were from the Sew4Home stash, but when it comes to fun prints for kids in both quilting cotton and cotton knit, the options are endless!

 Sewing Tools You Need